evolvedbinary/hsg-project-wiki/Troubleshooting.md

 If the error is appearing on a web page, copy and paste the URL where the error appears into the email.

+If the error is occurring in your use of oXygen, please select Tools > External Tools > Generate troubleshooting report, which may take a few minutes to complete.
+Once you see BUILD SUCCESSFUL in the Results pane, copy and paste all of this text into an email and send it to your trainer.
+(To copy the text, use your mouse to right-click—or control-click, for Mac users—in the Results pane, select Select All, then right-click again and select Copy.)
+This troubleshooting report contains information about your operating system and the software installed that is useful in troubleshooting problems.

 ## Deploying all repositories to localhost says BUILD FAILED

 First, check: